Bronya-Rand/reimagined-couscous/infos/bronya-ali-chat.md

 ---
 layout: page
-title: Ali:Chat + PList Guide
+title: Bot Creation Guide
 menu: main
 permalink: /alicat-bronya
 ---

-# A Bronya Guide to Ali:Chat + PList
+# A Bronya Guide to Creating a Pygmalion Bot using Ali:Chat + PList
 Updated: July, 25th 2023

 Oh.
 You're finally here.
 Welcome.
 Welcome to the personal writing room of Bronya Rand.
 I assume you are here not for any concerns relating to Belobog rather something else?
 Writing perhaps?